Authorization

 Grant the minimum permissions needed:

-- Use viewer for stakeholders who only need to see deployments
+- Use viewer for stakeholders who need read-only admin access

 - Use contributor for developers who deploy but don't manage access